Rosanne Robertson Biography

 Robertson’s solo residency project Risk Assessment exploring risk and gender at Centre for Chinese Contemporary Art was reviewed by contemporary art journal Corridor 8 explaining “experiments invoke her chosen themes through abstract gestures; the act of shaving is amplified and grows monstrous with the use of blades and saws alongside shavers, whilst disembodied hair appears as a dead thing.
 Yet, the gentle and vulnerable act of singing contradicts such violent imagery.”

-Robertson has performed and exhibited worldwide from group exhibition For Posterity at Castlefield Gallery (Manchester), OutsiderXchangeS at Baltic Centre for Contemporary Art (Gateshead) and Inside Out/Next Generation at K11 Art Foundation (Wuhan, China) to residencies in New York with Sluice__ /Norte Maar (London/Brooklyn).
+Robertson has performed and exhibited worldwide from group exhibition For Posterity at Castlefield Gallery (Manchester), Threshold at VOID Gallery (Derry), OutsiderXchangeS at Baltic Centre for Contemporary Art (Gateshead) and Inside Out/Next Generation at K11 Art Foundation (Wuhan, China) to residencies in New York with Sluice__ /Norte Maar (London/Brooklyn).
 Recent sound and performance commissions for Call & Response by CFCCA (Manchester) have seen Robertson perform at places such as The Whitworth Art Gallery, Museum of Science and Industry and John Rylands Library.

 Robertson was awarded Arts Council England Grants for the Arts for her research and development project TOO MUCH exploring the contemporary condition of anxiety via forms of performance sculpture and sound which included a special focus on the works of artist Helen Chadwick via the Henry Moore Institute archive.
 Appendage & Bond – a performance and sculpture work from this project was performed at Manchester Art Gallery for Wonder Women festival event What IS She Wearing curated by Instigate Arts.

-Recently Rosanne Robertson was invited by Manchester Art Gallery to develop a workshop project for the Make Space series with a material focus on recent works using nylon- opening up her practice to the public with a workshop exploring assemblage and temporary structure for their well being program.
+Rosanne Robertson was invited by Manchester Art Gallery to develop a workshop project for the Make Space series with a material focus on recent works using nylon- opening up her practice to the public with a workshop exploring assemblage and temporary structure for Make Space as part of their well being program.

-Robertson has also been selected by Art House (Wakefield) as an artist as part of Culture Cures- an innovative training and mentoring programme for artists wishing to develop the skills necessary to lead with confidence a range of creative workshop programmes for young people experiencing emotional and psychological difficulties.
+Robertson recently took part in a training project at Art House (Wakefield) as an artist as part of Culture Cures- an innovative training and mentoring programme for artists wishing to develop the skills necessary to lead with confidence a range of creative workshop programmes for young people experiencing emotional and psychological difficulties.